osu-cascades/batabase/README.md

 * Run the server in _development_ with `rails server`.
 * Compile assets with `./bin/webpack-dev-server`
 * Use guard to run/monitor specs with `bundle exec guard`.

+## Development

+### Frontend Components

+Create frontend components by running the component generator `rails g component <component-name>`.
+Include the component in the view erb with the application helper `#render_component`.

 &copy; 2018 Nathan Struhs, Dylan Drudge.
 All rights reserved.